velijv/FluCSS/README.md

 # [FluCSS by Veli](http://veli.ee/flucss/)
 jQuery plugin for CSS styles based on sunset and sunrise for visitor location.
 Like [F.lux](http://justgetflux.com/) / night light / night shift for the web.

+> Note: this was originally created before the `prefers-color-scheme` CSS media feature was usable.
+But it is still relevant for gradual color temperature changing, instead of sharp boolean 🌑 **dark** or ☀️ **light**.

 ## 😎 [Preview demo](http://veli.ee/flucss/)

 [![Preview](https://repository-images.githubusercontent.com/82824740/f7676cc0-90aa-4689-9b80-8d24294f6531)](http://veli.ee/flucss/)